Limenius/ReactBundle/README.md

 # Example

-For a complete example, with a sensible webpack set up and a sample application to start with, check out [Symfony React Sandbox](https://github.com/Limenius/symfony-react-sandbox).
+For a complete example, with a sensible Webpack set up and a sample application to start with, check out [Symfony React Sandbox](https://github.com/Limenius/symfony-react-sandbox).

 # Documentation